Take Back Yoga

 .
 Yoga covers a wide array of practices, embodied in eight "limbs," which range from ethical and moral guidelines to meditation on the Ultimate Reality.
 Asana is merely one "limb" which as become the crux of Western yoga practice.

-In December 2009, HAF's Suhag Shukla had the opportunity to bright light to yoga's Hindu roots at the Parliament of World Religions
+In December 2009, HAF's Suhag Shukla had the opportunity to bring light to yoga's Hindu roots at the Parliament of World Religions

 in Australia during a panel discussion.
 Shukla spoke out against the commercial appropriation and misappropriation of yoga which purposefully delinks yoga from its roots in Hinduism.